Zipcar/postgis-boshrelease/README.md

 Allowing all users in your database to read the spatial tables:

   ```
-  GRANT SELECT ON TABLE public.geometry_columns TO PUBLIC
+  GRANT SELECT ON TABLE public.geometry_columns TO PUBLIC;
-  GRANT SELECT ON TABLE public.spatial_ref_sys TO PUBLIC
+  GRANT SELECT ON TABLE public.spatial_ref_sys TO PUBLIC;
-  GRANT SELECT ON TABLE public.raster_columns TO PUBLIC
+  GRANT SELECT ON TABLE public.raster_columns TO PUBLIC;
-  GRANT SELECT ON TABLE public.raster_overviews TO PUBLIC
+  GRANT SELECT ON TABLE public.raster_overviews TO PUBLIC;
   ```

 You may prefer a more restricted model whereby you only grant access to